Yandex Cloud

 yc managed-mysql database create <DB_name> --cluster-name=<cluster_name>

-The DB name may contain Latin letters, numbers, hyphens, and underscores.
-The name may be up to 63 characters long.
-Such names as mysql, sys, information_schema, and performance_schema are reserved for Managed Service for MySQL®.
-You cannot create DBs with these names.
+The database name may contain Latin letters, numbers, hyphens, and underscores.
+It may be up to 63 characters long.
+Such names as mysql, sys, information_schema, and performance_schema are reserved for internal use by Managed Service for MySQL®.
+You cannot create databases with these names.

-Managed Service for MySQL® runs the create database operation.
+Managed Service for MySQL® will start creating the database.

 2. Add the yandex_mdb_mysql_database resource: